artur-ciocanu/launch.en/help/extension-dev/web/shared.md

 ---
 title: Shared Modules in Web Extensions
-description: Learn how to defined shared library modules in your Adobe Experience Platform Launch web extensions.
+description: Learn how to define shared library modules in your Adobe Experience Platform Data Collection tags web extensions.
 exl-id: 06cbc12e-0401-4342-8442-65ebc00e1d48
 ---
 # Shared modules in web extensions

 A shared module is a mechanism by which you can communicate with other extensions.
 In JavaScript implementations, all shared modules are instantiated using the [`getSharedModule`](../turbine.md#shared) method provided by the `turbine` free variable.

-When developing your own Platform Launch extension, you can define any shared modules you want it to provide.
+When developing your own Data Collection tags extension, you can define any shared modules you want it to provide.
 For example, you can create a module that loads a user ID asynchronously and then shares the user ID with any other extension via a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise):

 ```javascript
 var userIdPromise = new Promise(/* load user id, then resolve promise */);